IC-Cache: Efficient Large Language Model Serving via In-context Caching: Design

-As illustrated in Figure~\ref{fig:example_selection}, when a new request arrives, we compute its semantic similarity to cached examples based on text embeddings and prioritize examples with high similarity.
-To ensure scalability, we cluster cached examples offline into $K$ groups using K-Means and process incoming requests online.
-The number of groups is set to $K = \sqrt{N}$, where $N$ represents the total number of cached examples.
-This choice of $K$ minimizes the average number of matching operations per request, which consists of two components: identifying the closest cluster centroid ($K$ centers) and matching within the selected group ($N/K$ members).
-Formally, the optimal number of clusters is given by $K^* = \arg\min_K \left(K + \frac{N}{K}\right) = \sqrt{N}$.
+As illustrated in Figure~\ref{fig:example_selection}, when a new request arrives, we compute its semantic similarity to cached examples using dense text embeddings and prioritize examples with high similarity scores.
+To ensure scalability, we can cluster cached examples offline into $K$ groups using K-Means and process incoming requests online.
+However, the choice of $K$ introduces a trade-off: using too many clusters increases the cost of identifying the nearest centroid (i.e., $K$ comparisons), while too few clusters increases the cost of searching within clusters (i.e., $N/K$ comparisons per cluster on average).
+To minimize total matching cost per request, we balance these components by solving: $K = \arg\min_K \left(K + \frac{N}{K}\right)$, yielding $K = \sqrt{N}$.

-Among the preselected example candidates, we employ a lightweight proxy model to predict their helpfulness.
-Practical serving deployments often collect user feedback on response generation, such as liking or disliking responses, or asking users to compare responses (e.g., 'Which response do you prefer?' in ChatGPT).
-Moreover, serving systems often sample and evaluate response quality to monitor model performance over time using AI reward models or human feedback~\cite{ouyang2022training,dai2023safe}.
-These practices already provide the data required to train the proxy model.
-The proxy model takes the request and its associated example request-response pairs as text input, using response quality feedback as the label.
-This ensures the model is aware of the example's end-to-end quality in improving the response.
-Importantly, the proxy model is trained offline, outside the critical path of online serving, and is deployed online to predict the pairwise helpfulness of each example relative to the new request.

-By combining these two stages, we retrieve contextually useful examples at scale.
-Figure~\ref{fig:example_select_quality} shows that two-stage selection achieves better response with minimal overhead (\S\ref{eval:breakdown}).

-\paragraph{Selecting Example Combinations.} While our two-stage example selection mechanism ensures high-utility examples, selecting the optimal combination of examples is non-trivial.
-As shown in Figure~\ref{fig:num_example}, including many examples results in diminishing quality improvements, meaning that the number of requests we can offload increases only slightly.
-On the other hand, adding more examples results in longer input sequences, which in turn hurts the efficiency benefit of each offloading.
-Fortunately, practical LLM serving is long-running, which enables \name to explore the impact of different number of examples on end-to-end performance periodically.
-By monitoring the end-to-end speedup under different numbers of examples from past requests, \name selects the optimal number of examples that yields the best efficiency gains.